 Comparing the filtered and unfiltered deformation allows us to analyze the impact of the artificial noise.
-From the scaling analysis for the total deformation, shear and absolute divergence, we found that the scaling exponents estimated from the unfiltered fields are systematically larger in magnitude by about 100% for the absolute divergence and by about 50% for the shear and total deformation.
+From the scaling analysis for the total deformation, shear and absolute divergence, we found that the scaling exponents estimated from the unfiltered fields are systematically higher larger in magnitude by about 100% for the absolute divergence and by about 50% for the shear and total deformation.
 In the example corresponding to Fig. 10, the power-law exponent for the absolute divergence is -0.38 for the unfiltered field, instead of -0.20 for filtered data (for the shear: -0.17 instead of -0.1, and for the total deformation: -0.19 instead of -0.12).
 For each moment, we observe that using unfiltered data leads to a systematic overestimation of the scaling exponents of about 100% for the absolute divergence and 50% for the shear and total deformation.
 We also performed the multifractal scaling analysis on the original RGPS deformation dataset with the same constraints on the data as in Stern and Lindsay (2009) and we found that the departure from the power-law is similar to the one observed for the unfiltered deformation data set.

-The impact of the artificial noise is also seen on the structure function $\beta(q)$ (see Fig. 12).
-As a consequence of the systematic overestimation of the scaling exponents, its curvature, which indicates the degree of multifractality of the deformation fields, is found twice as high for the unfiltered divergence field (0.20) than for the filtered one (0.11).
+The impact of the artificial noise may also be illustrated by is also seen on the structure function $\beta(q)$ which is defined by $\langle \hat{\epsilon}L^q \rangle \sim L^{-\beta(q)}$ (see Fig. 12).
+The bars around $\beta(q)$ correspond to the min-max errors used for the validation.
+As a consequence of the systematic overestimation of the scaling exponents, the curvature $\beta(q)$ its curvature, which indicates the degree of multifractality of the deformation fields, is found twice as high for the unfiltered divergence field (0.20) than for the filtered one (0.11).
 For the shear and total deformation, the overestimation of the curvature is about 50 %, with a value of 0.16 instead of 0.1.